emincanozcan/interval-clock/README.md

 1. Customizable Intervals: Users can easily set work and rest durations, along with the number of rounds, to match workouts, study sessions, or breathing exercises.
 2. Hands-Free Workout Guidance: The app guides users through each phase without needing constant screen interaction.
 3. Minimal Watch Interface: Designed for simplicity, the smartwatch display shows only the most essential details such as current phase, remaining time, and rounds left.
-4. Repeat Routine Access: Favorite and recent routines can be launched with one tap from the dashboard.
+4. Quick Routine Access: Favorite and recently used routines can be launched with one tap from the dashboard or from the preset library.
+5. Personalized Routine Management: Users can create, edit, favorite, and delete custom routines directly on the watch.
+6. Session Review and Trends: Completed sessions are stored so users can review history, completion status, streaks, and simple adherence insights.
-5. Daily Habit Support: A daily reminder schedule can be configured and persisted from Settings.
+7. Daily Habit Support: A daily reminder schedule can be configured and persisted from Settings.
+8. Watch Coaching Controls: Warm-up, cool-down, keep-awake behavior, round labels, and haptic intensity can be adjusted for a more complete coaching flow.

 # Directory Structure